ndd21/PHYS281/docs/demo-flow-control.md

 You can have as many `elif` statements as required.

+!!! note
-> Note: you do not have to end with an `else` if you've covered all the condition that are required.
+    You do not have to end with an `else` if you've covered all the condition that are required.

 ## `for` and `while` loops